Project Status

 How did we get here?

-There was substantial public involvement efforts and consideration from a community task force, businesses and residents along Galveston Avenue, neighborhood associations, the general public and City Technical Safety Advisory Committee.
+There were substantial public involvement efforts and consideration from a community task force, businesses and residents along Galveston Avenue, neighborhood associations, the general public and City Technical Safety Advisory Committee.
 And more recently, some adjustments have been made to focus on current issues and budget, as well as prioritizing efforts to minimize impacts to businesses during construction.
+Plans have been updated based on recent Council guidance and discussions.
+The most recently updated plan set can be found above.

 Project Design